jchryssanthacopoulos/quantum_information/assignment_2/README.md

 When you run with the `-v/--verbose` flag, it prints the input and output matrices as an aid to debugging:

 ```
- Running in verbose mode ...
+ Running in debug mode ...
  Matrix A =
    0.82   0.79
    0.80   0.99